ionic-team/ionic-framework/BETA.md

 ### Ionic Angular

-Ionic Angular developer should first begin by upgrading to the latest version of Angular.
+Ionic Angular developers should first begin by upgrading to the latest version of Angular.
 As of Framework v6, Angular 11+ is required.

 Please see https://update.angular.io/ for a guide on how to update to the latest version of Angular.